 Telling a Story: Poetry Non-Poets Can Understand

 Regardless, I think most poets who choose the working class as their central theme tend toward a more accessible, narrative aesthetic.
-That is certainly the case with all the poets I linked to above as my core influences.
+That is certainly the case with all the poets I linked to above as my core influences (except for maybe James Galvin).

 After all, story is a universal mode of communication that transcends history, language, and culture.
 If you want to have an experience with another human being that can bridge nearly any difference, try telling them a story.
 Even cultures that never developed a written alphabet have still recorded their history through stories passed down to each generation.